beeware/toga/docs/tutorial/tutorial-0.rst

     * If you're on OS X, you need to be on 10.7 (Lion) or newer.

     * If you're on Linux, you need to have GTK+ 3.4 or later.
-This is the version that ships with Ubuntu 12.04.
-If you want to use the WebView widget, you'll also need to have WebKit, plus the GI bindings to WebKit (gir1.2-webkit-3.0) installed.
+This is the version that ships starting with Ubuntu 12.04 and Fedora 17.

+    * If you want to use the WebView widget, you'll also need to have WebKit, plus the GI bindings to WebKit installed.

+        * For Ubuntu that's provided by the libwebkitgtk-3.0-0 and gir1.2-webkit-3.0 packages.

+        * For Fedora it's all provided in the webkitgtk3 package.

     If these requirements aren't met, Toga either won't work at all, or won't have full functionality.